 Easy Scalability

-For healthcare practices with an eye on growth, cloud EHRs offer the flexibility to scale operations easily.
-Unlike traditional on-premise systems requiring extensive network reconfiguration to add new users, cloud-based systems allow for straightforward user account additions.
+For healthcare practices looking to grow, cloud EHRs provide the flexibility to scale operations easily.
+Unlike traditional on-premise systems, which require extensive network reconfiguration to add new users, cloud-based systems allow for straightforward user account additions.

 Fortified Security Measures